AbubakrBardien/password-manager/README.md

-# password-manager
+# Password Manager

-My CLI Password Manager
+A CLI Password Manager written in Python.